django-roles-access/django-roles-access.github.io/example.rst

 -----------------------------
 Create example Django project
 -----------------------------

-This tutorial will explain how to use Django-Roles.
+This tutorial will explain how to use ``django_roles``.
 For this is necessary a simple Django project and application.
-With the spirit of standard this tutorial use Django's documentation *polls* example.
+This tutorial use Django's documentation *polls* example.
 This example can be found at Django_example_.

 .. _Django_example: https://docs.djangoproject.com/en/2.0/intro/tutorial01/

-.. _create-proyect-and-application:
+.. _create-project-and-application:

 1 Create project and application
 ================================